 If you have repeat customers or subscribers who are already interacting with your emails, for example, this is a fantastic opportunity to increase sales.
 These subscribers have shown a deeper level of interest in your business and these relationships must be cultivated.

-A great way to do this is to create a specific email list for them.
+A great way to do this is to create a specific email list for them, making sure those are with valid email addresses.
 Thus, you can send special offers to encourage them to make new purchases.

 5. Send automated emails

 Once your email marketing flow has been created, it’s time to schedule your sending.
 Automated emails save a lot of time and do wonders for growing customer relationships.
 You can use email sequence software for an effective email campaign.

 To get started, you can set up an automated welcome email for new subscribers.
 This will start your relationship on the right foot and build trust between your brand and your new contacts.

 You can also set up automated emails based on a contact’s past behavior.
 For example, if the person has completed a purchase, send an email thanking them and suggesting another complementary item.
 Or, if a subscriber viewed a product on your site but didn’t take it, send an automatic email the next day, reminding them of their purchase wish.